-The Old Testament quote is slightly different from the Hebrews passage, but even this is very instructive.
+The Tanakh (Old Testament) quote is slightly different from the Hebrews passage, but even this is very instructive.

-- Proverbs 3:11 tells us not to “resent his rebuke,” where Hebrews says, “Do not lose heart when he rebukes you.”
+- Proverbs 3:11 tells us not to “detest His correction,” where Hebrews says not to “be discouraged when you are rebuked by Him.”
 Obviously, God’s rebuking isn’t fun.
-Hebrews 12:11 says, “No discipline seems pleasant at the time, but painful.”
+Hebrews 12:11 says, “Now no chastening seems to be joyful for the present, but painful.”

-- Proverbs 3:12 tells us that God punishes us out of His love for us as His children.
-Proverbs says He disciplines the sons He loves and delights in.
-Hebrews calls it “punishment” but says it shows He accepts us as “sons.”
+- Proverbs 3:12 tells us that God punishes us out of His love for us as His children and that He disciplines the sons He loves and delights in.
+Hebrews calls it “chastening” but says it shows He receives and accepts us as sons.

 Why does God send difficult things into our lives to discipline and punish us?

 “If you endure chastening, God deals with you as with sons; for what son is there whom a father does not chasten?
 But if you are without chastening, of which all have become partakers, then you are illegitimate and not sons.
 Furthermore, we have had human fathers who corrected us, and we paid them respect.
 Shall we not much more readily be in subjection to the Father of spirits and live?
 For they indeed for a few days chastened us as seemed best to them, but He for our profit, that we may be partakers of His holiness.
 Now no chastening seems to be joyful for the present, but painful; nevertheless, afterward it yields the peaceable fruit of righteousness to those who have been trained by it” (Hebrews 12:7-11).